1. Meaning of Legal Services

 Prior to Corrigendum dated 25th Sep 2017,

-To remove the ambiguity, changes have been made in the definition of Legal Service vide Corrigendum dated 25th Sep 2017.
+To remove the ambiguity, changes have been made in the definition vide Corrigendum dated 25th Sep 2017.

-Author Comment - Now Legal Services is not limited to representational services but it also covers any type of advice or consultancy of any law.
+Author's Comment - Now legal service is not limited to representational service but it also covers any type of advice or consultancy of any law.

 2. When will Legal Services provided by an Advocate fall under Reverse Charge?

 As per Notification No. 13/2017 - Central Tax (Rate) dated 28th June 2017, there are three conditions which are required to be fulfilled:

 Condition 1 - The Service provider should be :

 - An individual advocate including a senior advocate, or

 - A firm of advocates by way of legal service.

 Condition 2 - Recipient should be: